Handbook on Assessment at Duke

 Identifies needs and seeks resources (e.g., funding)

 The Department Assessment Portfolio (DAP) is the tool through which Trinity College academic programs plan for, describe, and document their study of undergraduate student learning.
 It is intended to be used throughout the academic year, reaching completion in late May.
-On June 1 of each academic year the Office of Assessment will begin reviewing and providing feedback on each program’s portfolio.
+On June 1 of each academic year the Office of University Assessment will begin reviewing and providing feedback on each program’s portfolio.
 Program officers should expect notification of feedback in August, in preparation for the start of the next academic year.

 Early in each academic year, the assessment liaison and/or Chair should meet with the program’s assigned assessment staff member to (a) begin the assessment process for the year and (b) to ensure access to and discuss any recent updates to the DAP.
 Instructional materials[1] are available for help and guidance.